sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="start-nopinningtotaskbar"></a>**Start/NoPinningToTaskbar**

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows IT Admins to configure Start by disabling pinning and unpinning on the taskbar.
+Allows IT Admins to configure the taskbar by disabling pinning and unpinning apps on the taskbar.

 <p style="margin-left: 20px">The following list shows the supported values: